kammitama5/kammitama5.github.io/_posts/2018-3-13-Tuesday-March-13th.md

 ## Performance

-- I found [this thread](https://software.intel.com/en-us/forums/intel-fortran-compiler-for-linux-and-mac-os-x/topic/268080) on allocatable arrays, which was also really interesting.
+- I found [this Intel thread](https://software.intel.com/en-us/forums/intel-fortran-compiler-for-linux-and-mac-os-x/topic/268080) on allocatable arrays, which was also really interesting.
 Granted, this array isn't huge, but for larger arrays, I may have had to use allocatable to avoid a seg fault crash/ running out of memory.